More Resources on Seventh-day or Saturday Sabbath-keeping and Seventh-Day Adventism

 Seventh-Day Adventism teaches that the sins of God’s people are put on Satan, and Satan takes them away, paying the penalty for sin.
 Mrs. White wrote, “Satan [is] the author of sin, upon whom the sins of the truly penitent will finally be placed. . . .
 Christ . . . will place . . . the sins of his people . . . upon Satan, who, in the execution of the judgment, must bear the final penalty.”
 “Satan, bearing the guilt of all the sins . . . [of] God’s people, . . . will at last suffer the full penalty for sin[.] . . .
 Thus the great plan of redemption will reach its accomplishment[.]”

 6.)
 The true church teaches that Christ completed the work of atonement or redemption when He died on the cross, and all believers have had their sins perfectly and forever atoned for by the precious blood of Jesus Christ.
 Also, based on Christ’s work on the cross, in both the Old and New Testaments the very moment someone trusted in the Messiah his sins were forever blotted out.
 “I have blotted out, as a thick cloud, thy transgressions, and, as a cloud, thy sins . . .
 I have redeemed thee” (Is 44:22).
 “As far as the east is from the west, so far hath he removed our transgressions from us” (Ps 103:12). “[T]hrough the offering of the body of Jesus Christ once for all . . . this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God . . . for by one offering he hath perfected for ever them that are sanctified” (Heb 10:10-14).
 On the cross, Christ said: “It is finished” (Jn 19:30), because the work of atonement was complete there.
 All believers “were reconciled to God by the death of his Son” and can testify: “we also joy in God through our Lord Jesus Christ, by whom we have now received the atonement” (Rom 5:10-11).
-“Jesus Christ . . . loved us, and washed us from our sins in his own blood” (Rev 1:5), they can say, because they are “redeemed . . . with the precious blood of Christ” (1 Pet 1:18-19), and “the blood of Jesus Christ his Son cleanseth us from all sin” (1 Jn 1:7).
+“Jesus Christ . . . loved us, and washed us from our sins in his own blood” (Rev 1:5), they can say, because they are “redeemed . . . with the precious blood of Christ” (1 Pet 1:18-19).
+Not just sins of ignorance, but all sin is removed by Christ’s death, for “the blood of Jesus Christ his Son cleanseth us from all sin” (1 Jn 1:7).
 Immediately after His ascension in the first century, Christ entered “the holiest of all . . . heaven itself,” for He had already “put away sin by the sacrifice of himself . . . by his own blood he entered in once into the holy place, having obtained eternal redemption for us” (Heb 9).
 Christ’s sinless and pure blood is the perfect purification for sin.

 7.)
 The true church teaches that Jesus Christ intercedes as High Priest for all of His people (Jn 17:8, 20), guaranteeing their salvation to the uttermost and making their eternal home in heaven certain (Jn 17:24).
 Christ “is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them” (Heb 7:25), being their “high priest for ever” (Heb 6:20).
 Nobody can be saved in the sight of the holy God without Jesus Christ as Mediator, for “Jesus saith . . .
 I am the way, the truth, and the life: no man cometh unto the Father, but by me” (Jn 14:6), and the Bible teaches that “neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Ac 4:12).
 Only “through him” can “we . . . have access . . . unto the Father” (Eph 2:18).